25 Top Coffee-Producing Countries in 2024

 Production of robusta dominates at 94%, with arabica making up just 6%.

-Coffee is grown on many of the major islands that make up the Philippines.
+Farmers grow coffee on many of the major islands that make up the Philippines.

 Notable coffee-producing regions: Calabarzon, Cordillera Administrative Region, Mimaropa, Mindanao, and Visayas.